Int’l Workshop On `Making STEAM Education Fun With Traditional Toys’ On July 11 - UrduPoint

 Int’l Workshop On `Making STEAM Education Fun With Traditional Toys’ On July 11

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Jul, 2024) Recognizing the importance of Traditional Toys, ECO Science Foundation (ECOSF) will hold an International Online Workshop “Making Science, Technology, Engineering, Arts and Mathematics (STEAM) education Fun with Traditional Toys” on July 11.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Jul, 2024) Recognizing the importance of Traditional Toys, ECO Science Foundation (ECOSF) will hold an International Online Workshop “Making Science, Technology, Engineering, Arts, and Mathematics (STEAM) education Fun with Traditional Toys” on July 11.

 According to the ECOSF, the workshop is being organized jointly by ECOSF in collaboration with the National Science Museum of Thailand (NSM).

-The last date to register for the workshop is July 10 while the details of the workshop can be accessed through web link: https://www.
+The last date to register for the workshop is July 10 and the details of the workshop can be accessed through the web link: https://www.

 ecosf.org/STEAM-Education-Fun.